jvprz/SpectrobesReforged/README.md

-# 🌌 Spectrobes Reforged
+# Spectrobes Reforged

-> A modern reimagining of the Spectrobes universe in Minecraft.
-> Built for NeoForge / Minecraft 1.21.1
+Spectrobes Reforged is a fan-made Minecraft mod that reimagines the mechanics and universe of the original *Spectrobes* games within the Minecraft sandbox.

+The project is built for **NeoForge on Minecraft 1.21.1** and aims to recreate the core gameplay loop of the Spectrobes franchise while adapting it to Minecraft’s systems and world generation.

 ---

-## ✨ About The Project
+## Project Overview

-Spectrobes Reforged is a fan-made Minecraft mod inspired by the original **Spectrobes** games.
+Spectrobes Reforged is not a direct port of the original games.
+Instead, it is a reinterpretation designed specifically for Minecraft, integrating Spectrobes-inspired mechanics into the game's existing survival and exploration systems.

-The goal of this project is to recreate and expand the core mechanics of Spectrobes inside Minecraft, including:
+The long-term goal of the project is to introduce a complete gameplay loop involving fossil discovery, excavation, cleaning, revival, and spectrobe management.

+Planned gameplay pillars include:

-- 🦴 Fossil excavation
+- Fossil excavation and discovery
-- 🌍 Biome-based fossil generation
+- Biome-driven fossil generation
-- 🔬 Fossil cleaning and revival systems
+- Fossil cleaning and revival mechanics
-- 👾 Spectrobe awakening and team mechanics
+- Spectrobe awakening and evolution
-- 🧪 Prizmod storage system
+- Team management systems
-- 🏗️ Custom blocks, items, and entities
+- Exploration and world interaction mechanics
-- 🧠 Expanded gameplay systems inspired by the original titles

-This is not just a port — it's a full redesign adapted to Minecraft mechanics.

 ---

-## 🛠️ Current Features
+## Current Features

-### 🦴 Fossil System
+### Fossil System

-- Fossil ore blocks generate naturally in the world
+- Fossil ore blocks generate naturally in the world.
-- Fossil types are biome-based:
+- Fossil types are determined by biome categories:
-  - ☀️ Corona
+  - Corona
-  - 🌙 Aurora
+  - Aurora
-  - ⚡ Flash
+  - Flash
-- Breaking fossil ore drops a raw fossil item
+- Breaking fossil ore blocks yields raw fossil items.
-- Custom rarity color formatting in item names
+- Fossils include rarity-based formatting and categorization.

-### 🧪 Prizmod System
+### Prizmod Storage System

+The Prizmod acts as the primary spectrobe management interface.

+Features include:

 - Box storage system
-- 6-slot team system
+- Six-slot active team management
-- Baby slot
+- Dedicated baby slot
-- Persistent saved data using custom Codec logic
+- Persistent storage using Minecraft Codec-based serialization
+- Drag-and-drop spectrobe management
+- Quick transfer mechanics
+- Stat tooltips and icon rendering

-### 🏗️ Custom Blocks
+### Custom Blocks

 - Fossil Ore Blocks
 - Incubator Block
-- Custom drops logic
+- Custom drop logic
-- Creative mode drop handling fixes
+- Creative mode drop handling

-### 🎨 Custom Assets
+### Custom Assets

 - Custom textures
 - Independent item icons
-- Transparent texture fixes
 - Spawn eggs
+- Transparent texture handling
 - Color-coded fossil subtitles

 ---

-## 🚧 In Development
+## Work in Progress

+The following systems are currently under development:

 - Spectrobe awakening mechanics
-- First full Spectrobe implementation (Komainu)
+- Initial spectrobe implementation (Komainu)
-- Battle/team logic
+- Spectrobe stage system (Child / Adult / Evolved)
+- Combat and team battle systems
-- Incubator interaction system
+- Incubator interaction mechanics
-- Krawl nest structures
+- Krawl nest world structures
-- Fossil lab mechanics
+- Fossil laboratory mechanics
 - Advanced world generation improvements

 ---

-## 🧠 Tech Stack
+## Technology Stack

+The project is built using the following technologies:

 - Java 21
-- NeoForge (1.21.1)
+- NeoForge (Minecraft 1.21.1)
+- GeckoLib (entity animation framework)
-- Minecraft Codecs (for persistent data)
+- Minecraft Codec API for persistent data
+- Gradle build system
-- IntelliJ IDEA
+- IntelliJ IDEA development environment
-- Gradle

 ---

-## 📦 Installation (Dev)
+## Development Setup

+To run the mod in a development environment:

-1. Clone the repository
+1. Clone the repository.
-2. Open in IntelliJ
+2. Open the project in IntelliJ IDEA.
-3. Run `gradlew genIntellijRuns`
+3. Run: ```gradlew genIntellijRuns```

-4. Run the `Client` configuration
+4. Launch the **Minecraft Client** run configuration.

 ---

-## ⚖️ License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

-See the [LICENSE](LICENSE) file for details.
+See the `LICENSE` file for full license details.

 ---

-## ❤️ Credits
+## Credits

-- Original Spectrobes IP belongs to Disney / Jupiter
+Original *Spectrobes* intellectual property is owned by **Disney** and **Jupiter Corporation**.

+Spectrobes Reforged is an independent fan project developed by:

-- Mod developed by **JPrimee (@jvprz)**
+**JPrimee (@jvprz)**

 ---

-## ⚠️ Disclaimer
+## Disclaimer

-This is a fan-made project.
+Spectrobes Reforged is a non-commercial fan project.
-No copyright infringement intended.
-All rights to Spectrobes belong to their respective owners.
+All rights to the original Spectrobes franchise remain with their respective copyright holders.